-Join Sean Adams for an in-depth discussion in this video Digital revolution, part of Foundations of Graphic Design History.
+Join Sean Adams for an in-depth discussion in this video Digital revolution, part of Learning Graphic Design History.

 - In 1984, Apple released the Macintosh.…I was in college and Lou Danziger,…one of my teachers, asked my to take it out…of the box and see if we could use it.…As it turns out, it could make typography.…Since nobody was there to teach me the right way,…I learned to use the mouse upside down.…When the Mac was released, shock waves…ran through the entire profession.…Some designers refuse to touch it.…A famous designer said he couldn't stand the smell of it.…But the Mac would revolutionize the entire industry.…